 Resource provision and facilities

 In our parent welcome pack we ask that parents provide their children with suitable clothes for all weathers, however we do have enough full waterproof suits and welly boots for all children/sunhats/hats and gloves for colder weather so all children can go outside whatever the weather.
 Outside we have tents/dens that can provide shade when it is very hot.
 Inside we have the movement area where children have a safe area to explore different movements and skills.
-We have gathering time daily where we do a physical action song and talk about the affect this has on our body, in addition we are a Bronze Healthy Eating so therefore discuss healthy food choices at snack and lunch time with the children.
-Since embarking on the silver physical our weekly planning has two physical focused large group times a week and we have weekly visits from dancing groups/football skills/drama to help develop different physical skills.
-As mentioned earlier in the policy are resources are accessible to all as we ensure they are at varying skill levels.
+We have gathering time daily where we do a physical action song and talk about the affect this has on our body, in addition we are a Silver Healthy Eating so therefore discuss healthy food choices at snack and lunch time with the children.
+Since achieving our silver physical our weekly planning has two physical focused large group times a week.
+As mentioned earlier in the policy are resources our accessible to all as we ensure they are at varying skill levels.

 Early years curriculums/frameworks